JavierRiera/seq_nms_yolo/README.md

 5. In the video folder, run `python video2img.py -i input.mp4` and then `python get_pkllist.py`;

-6. Change line 37 in yolo_detection.py to
+6. Return to root folder and change line 37 in yolo_detection.py to

           lib = CDLL("xx/libdarknet.so", RTLD_GLOBAL)